awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 ### Adding and deleting tags on an individual resource using the classic console<a name="adding-or-deleting-tags"></a>

-Amazon ECS enables you to add or delete tags that are associated with your clusters, services, tasks, and task definitions directly from the resource's page\.
+Amazon ECS allows you to add or delete tags that are associated with your clusters, services, tasks, and task definitions directly from the resource's page\.
 For information about tagging your container instances, see [Adding tags to an Amazon EC2 container instance](#instance-details-tags)\.

 **To add a tag to an individual resource**